 - A. A Licensee may hold a Home State License, which allows for a Compact Privilege in other Member States, in only one Member State at a time. - B. If a Licensee changes Home State by moving between two Member States: - 1.
 The Licensee shall file an application for obtaining a new Home State License based on a Compact Privilege, pay all applicable fees, and notify the current and new Home State in accordance with the Rules of the Compact Commission. - 2.
-Upon receipt of an application for obtaining a new Home State License by virtue of a Compact Privilege, the new Home State shall verify that the Licensee meets the criteria in Section 4 via the Data System, except for: - a.
-A Federal Bureau of Investigation fingerprint based criminal background check if not previously performed or updated pursuant to applicable Rules adopted by the Compact Commission; - b.
-Any other criminal background check required by the new Home State; and - c.
-Completion of any Jurisprudence Requirements of the new Home State. - 3.
+Upon receipt of an application for obtaining a new Home State License by virtue of a Compact Privilege, the new Home State shall verify that the Licensee meets the criteria in Section 4 via the Data System, and require that the Licensee complete the following: - a.
+Federal Bureau of Investigation fingerprint based criminal history record information check; - b.
+Any other criminal history record information required by the new Home State; and - c.
+Any Jurisprudence Requirements of the new Home State. - 3.
 The former Home State shall convert the former Home State License into a Compact Privilege once the new Home State has activated the new Home State License in accordance with applicable Rules adopted by the Compact Commission. - 4.
-Notwithstanding any other provision of this Compact, if the Licensee cannot meet the criteria in Section 4, the new Home State may apply its requirements for issuing a new Single State License.
+Notwithstanding any other provision of this Compact, if the Licensee cannot meet the criteria in Section 4, the new Home State may apply its requirements for issuing a new Single State License. - 5.
+The Licensee shall pay all applicable fees to the new Home State in order to be issued a new Home State License.

-- 5. The Licensee shall pay all applicable fees to the new Home State in order to be issued a new Home State License. - C. If a Licensee changes their Home State by moving from a Member State to a non-Member State, or from a non-Member State to a Member State, the State criteria shall apply for issuance of a Single State License in the new State. - D. Nothing in this Compact shall interfere with a Licensee's ability to hold a Single State License in multiple States, however for the purposes of this Compact, a Licensee shall have only one Home State License. - E. Nothing in this Compact shall affect the requirements established by a Member State for the issuance of a Single State License.
+- C. If a Licensee changes their State of residence by moving from a Member State to a non-Member State, or from a non-Member State to a Member State, the State criteria shall apply for issuance of a Single State License in the new State. - D. Nothing in this Compact shall interfere with a Licensee's ability to hold a Single State License in multiple States; however, for the purposes of this Compact, a Licensee shall have only one Home State License. - E. Nothing in this Compact shall affect the requirements established by a Member State for the issuance of a Single State License.

 SECTION 6.
-ACTIVE DUTY MILITARY PERSONNEL OR THEIR SPOUSES
+ACTIVE MILITARY MEMBERS OR THEIR SPOUSES

-Active Duty Military personnel, or their spouse, shall designate a Home State where the individual has a current License in good standing.
+An Active Military Member, or their spouse, shall designate a Home State where the individual has a current License in good standing.
 The individual may retain the Home State designation during the period the service member is on active duty.
-Subsequent to designating a Home State, the individual shall only change their Home State through application for licensure in the new State, or through the process outlined in Section 5.